- Creative support

 - Monitor posts and follow up on the conversation.

 A crisis might include dangerous weather conditions, an active threat on campus or a natural disaster.
-Suspend all planned posts in the event of a crisis or emergency.
+In the event of a crisis, suspend all planned posts and follow SFU’s main social media accounts and the #sfu_communicators SLACK channel for information on what to share on faculty and departmental accounts.